-Shadow Pills, Actual Pill Policy, and Firm Value
+Shadow Pills, Visible Pill Policy, and Firm Value

-We analyze the impact of the right to adopt a poison pill – a “shadow pill” – on actual pill policy and firm value by exploiting the quasi-natural experiment provided by the staggered adoption of poison pill laws that validated the pill as a takeover defense.
-We document that a strengthened shadow pill promotes the use of actual poison pills and increases firm value – especially for acquisition targets, and more innovative firms or firms with stronger stakeholder relationships.
-Our findings suggest shadow pills create value for some firms by increasing their bargaining power in takeovers and reducing their contracting costs with stakeholders.
+We analyze the impact of the right to adopt a poison pill – a “shadow pill” – on visible pill policy and firm value by exploiting the quasi-natural experiment provided by U.S. states’ staggered adoption of poison pill laws that validate the pill.
+We document that a strengthened shadow pill promotes the use of actual poison pills and increases firm value – especially for more innovative firms or firms with stronger stakeholder relationships, and for hostile acquisition targets.
+Our findings suggest shadow pills create value for some firms by reducing their contracting costs with stakeholders and increasing their bargaining power in takeovers.

-Keywords: Poison pill, antitakeover statutes, shadow pill, firm value, bargaining power, bonding
+Keywords: Poison pill, antitakeover statutes, shadow pill, firm value, bonding, bargaining power

 JEL Classification: G32, G34, K22, O32